Tinnitus

 Sound intolerance assessments

 Hearelief offers extensive assessment, counselling, information and individually tailored sound intolerance management programs, for both adults and children.
-Sound Intolerance Assessments last for 1½ hours and cost $180.
+Sound Intolerance Assessments last for 1½ hours.
 You may be entitled to a rebate through Medicare or your health insurance.

 During a Sound Intolerance Assessment we take a thorough case history exploring the nature of your sound intolerance, its duration, progress and impact on your daily life.
 We also do a full diagnostic hearing assessment and explore the factors contributing to your sound intolerance and distress.
 We then tailor a management program to promote desensitisation and support you through the process.